okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 The process of configuration can be automated by some extent.
 When you reach scale, this automation is at the heart of configuration management (IT orchetration).

+Imagine we are deploying a web server.
+If we have a config management solution, this could take minutes instead of hours.